Caulkicephalus

 Caulkicephalus is a genus of anhanguerid pterosaur from the Isle of Wight off the coast of England.
-It lived during the Early Cretaceous period, about 130 million years ago.
+It lived during the Early Cretaceous period, about 125 million years ago.

 Discovery and naming

 Between 1995 and 2003, bone fragments of an unknown pterosaur were found at the Yaverland locality near Sandown.
-The discoveries were made in or from a brown clay layer from the Wessex Formation of the Wealden Group, stemming from the Early Cretaceous (Barremian age, about 130 million years ago).
+The discoveries were made in or from a brown clay layer from the Wessex Formation of the Wealden Group, stemming from the Early Cretaceous (Barremian age, about 125 million years ago).

 In 2005 a new genus was named and described by Lorna Steel, David Martill, David Unwin and John Winch.
 The type species is Caulkicephalus trimicrodon.
-The genus name is a translation of "Caulkhead", a traditional nickname for Isle of Wight residents, partially derived from Greek kephale, "head".
+The genus name is a translation of "Caulkhead", a traditional nickname for Isle of Wight residents, partially derived from the Greek kephale, "head".
 The specific name, trimicrodon, means "three small teeth", in reference to the dentition.